-EERE will conduct at least one informational webinar during the FOA process, after the initial FOA release but before the due date and time for Concept Papers.
-The webinar will include a presentation on the application process and administrative requirements, followed by a brief technical discussion specific to this FOA.
+EERE will conduct one informational webinar during the FOA process.
+The webinar will include a presentation on the application process and administrative requirements, followed by a brief technical discussion of Play Fairway Analysis.
 Attendance is not mandatory and will not positively or negatively impact the overall review of any Applicant submissions.

-As the webinar will be open to all Applicants who wish to participate, Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
-The planned date and time for the webinar can be found on the cover page of this FOA.
+Questions can be submitted in advance to playfairway@go.doe.gov.
+Questions will also be taken during the presentation and if time allows, answered at the end.
+Answers to any remaining questions will be posted on EERE Exchange.
+As the webinars will be open to all Applicants who wish to participate, Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
+The specific date for the webinar can be found on the cover page of the FOA.
+The webinar will be recorded and subsequently uploaded to EERE Exchange.

-Please register for the webinar at this
+Register for the webinar at this link:

-link: https://www1.gotomeeting.com/register/493059016.
+https://www1.gotomeeting.com/register/545401657